 04. The Wise Sage and the Arrogant Rat

-One day a sage noticed that a crow dropped a rat from its beak to the ground.
-He rescued the rat immediately; nursed it and helped it recover.
+One day, a sage witnessed a crow dropping a rat from its beak to the ground.
+He quickly rescued the rat and helped it recover.

-A few days later, the sage witnessed the rat being chased by a cat.
-The rat had become a pet animal by that time.
+A few days later, the sage saw the rat being chased by a cat.
+By this time, the rat had become a pet to the sage.

-Everyone in the area knew the sage and his tiger.
-So, even though the rat was in the guise of a tiger, everyone treated him as a rat.
+Everyone in the area knew the sage and his tiger, and even though the rat was now in the guise of a tiger, everyone still treated it as a rat.
 The rat, however, saw itself as a tiger and wanted to be treated as such by everyone else.

-He realized that as long as the sage was alive, the villagers would not forget the tiger’s past and would continue to treat him as a rat.
-So, he plotted to kill the sage.
+It realized that as long as the sage was alive, the villagers would remember the tiger’s past as a rat and continue to treat it as such.
+Therefore, the rat plotted to kill the sage.

 But the sage was wise and could see the rat’s true intentions.
-He immediately turned it back into a rat and said, “Everyone, big or small, need to remain thankful and humble for what they have.
-Otherwise, fall is inevitable.”
+He immediately turned it back into a rat and said, “It is important for everyone, no matter their size, to remain grateful and humble for what they have.
+Otherwise, they will surely fall.”

 05. Right and Wrong

-A few days later, the incident was repeated for the second time.
-Bankei again ignored the students’ demand.
+A few days later, the same student was caught stealing again.
+Once again, Bankei ignored the students’ demands for expulsion.

-But this time the students filed a petition that if the student accused of theft was not expelled, they would leave Bankei at once.
+This time, the students presented a petition stating that if the accused thief was not expelled, they would leave Bankei’s school.

-He said, “You are wise brothers.
-You know what is right and what is not right.
-You may go somewhere else to study if you wish.
-But this poor fellow cannot tell right from wrong.
-Who will teach him if I do not?
-I am going to keep him here even if all the rest of you leave.”
+He said, “You are all wise brothers, able to distinguish right from wrong.
+If you wish to study elsewhere, you may do so.
+But this poor fellow does not yet understand right from wrong.
+Who will teach him if not me?
+I will keep him here even if all of you decide to leave.”

-Hearing this, the accused student broke down in tears and took an oath to refrain from stealing.
+Upon hearing this, the accused student broke down in tears and promised to never steal again.

-Lessons to learn: Often, a simple act of humility can achieve what strict action cannot.
+Lessons to learn: Often, a simple act of humility can accomplish more than strict actions.

 06. Zen Bow, Zen Arrow

-He commented, “It is his desire to win that drains him of power.”
+The Zen Master commented, “It is his desire to win that is sapping his strength.”

 Lessons to learn: Competition can lead to a depletion of strength.
-It is better for both the body and mind will be healthier if you handle most things with humility and tolerance.
+It is better for both the body and mind to approach most situations with humility and tolerance.